Axzon/Magnus-Studio/README.md

 5) Run appropriate 'Demo' script

 ## Requirements
 Script files are included to compile and run the sample code, printing the results to a command-line window.
 They rely on the PATH environment variable to locate the compiler/executable.
-The script files may be modified to reference the appropriate absolute path instead.
+The script files may be modified to reference the absolute path instead.
 ### Java
 Java must be installed with the executable (java.exe) and compiler (javac.exe) available on the PATH environment variable.
 For example:
 - C:\Program Files (x86)\Java\jdk1.8.0_181\bin\java.exe